 VP Kamala Harris says the Supreme Court took rights from the people of America

-On stage this weekend, there was Lauryn Hill, Missy Elliot, Megan Thee Stallion.
+Onstage this weekend, there was Lauryn Hill, Missy Elliott, Megan Thee Stallion.
 And there was Kamala Harris.

 The annual music festival engages Black and African American women focusing on culture, empowerment and societal issues.
 This year many of the conversations were dominated by the decisions the Supreme Court had made in the hours before.

-Festival attendees, like Jame Jackson of Brooklyn, New York wanted to know what the Biden-Harris administration is doing to protect marginalized groups.
-"We've had a lot of attacks," she said in anticipation of hearing Vice President Harris speak.
+Festival attendees like Jame Jackson of Brooklyn, New York, wanted to know what the Biden-Harris administration is doing to protect marginalized groups.
+"We've had a lot of attacks," she said in anticipation of hearing the vice president speak.
 "First of all, this is like one of the worst Pride months on record as far as, like, attacks against the LGBTQIA+ community.
 So I'm really interested to see what her thoughts are and how we can continue to cultivate and also support marginalized voices."

-"I like her because I feel like she's getting out there," said Dwayne and Camille Hodges who host a show in Davenport, Iowa called Wake Up in Praise.
+"I like her because I feel like she's getting out there," said Camille Hodges.
+Dwayne and Camille Hodges host a show in Davenport, Iowa, called Wake Up in Praise.
 "She's not sitting behind a desk.
-She's getting out in the communities, and you know, finding out what's going on and meeting people and talking to them," said Camille.
+She's getting out in the communities, and you know, finding out what's going on and meeting people and talking to them," said Camille Hodges.
 Her spouse believes Harris is starting to address various thorny issues, which impresses him.
 "She's not shying away and not talking about them," said Dwayne Hodges.

 Vanessa Rice is a member of Alpha Kappa Alpha, a historically Black sorority, like the vice president.
 Rice describes herself as an independent voter but said she leans conservative.
 While she supports the vice president, Rice said the Biden-Harris administration hasn't done enough for a population that put the two of them into office.
 "It just seems like other groups' matters get handled faster than ours," she said.